 These ingredients are food-safe.
-No restaurant, supermarket, or café can 100% guarantee their foodstuffs won’t come into contact with the glue, wax, or ink.
-That means it’s held to FDA standards as non-toxic.
+No restaurant, supermarket, or café can 100% guarantee their foodstuffs won’t come into contact with glue, wax, or ink, so it adheres to FDA standards.

 Fiberboard is used for standard mailing boxes and packages.
-It’s the more common choice when it comes to making toys for parrots because it’s:
+It’s a more common choice when it comes to making toys for parrots because it’s:

-- Lasts longer: Shipping boxes are intended to be reused
+- Lasts longer: Shipping boxes are intended for reuse.

 Can Parrots Cardboard Rolls?